CityEngine

-ArcGIS CityEngine is a commercial three-dimensional (3D) modeling program developed by Esri R&D Center Zurich (formerly Procedural Inc.) and specialises in the generation of 3D urban environments.
-Using a procedural modeling approach, it supports the creation of detailed large-scale 3D city models.
-CityEngine works with architectural object placement and arrangement in the same manner that software like VUE manages terrain, ecosystems and atmosphere mapping.
-Unlike the traditional 3D modeling methodology, which uses computer-aided design (CAD) tools and techniques, CityEngine takes a different approach to shape generation via a rule-based system.
-It can also use geographic information system (GIS) datasets due to its integration with the wider Esri/ArcGIS platform.
-Due to this unique feature set, CityEngine has been used in academic research and built environment professions, e.g., urban planning, architecture, visualization, game development, entertainment, archeology, military and cultural heritage.
-CityEngine can be used within Building information modeling (BIM) workflows as well as visualizing the data of buildings in a larger urban context, enhancing its working scenario toward real construction projects.
+ArcGIS CityEngine is a commercial 3D modeling program.
+Developed by Esri R&D Center Zurich (formerly Procedural Inc.), it specializes in the generation of 3D urban environments to support the creation of detailed large-scale 3D city models.
+Unlike traditional 3D modeling methodology, which uses computer-aided design (CAD) tools and techniques, CityEngine takes a procedural modeling approach which shapes generation via a rules-based system.
+Due to its integration with the wider ArcGIS platform, CityEngine can also be used with geographic information system (GIS) datasets.

+CityEngine can be used for urban planning and architecture, graphics visualization, game development, entertainment, and archeology.
+CityEngine can be used to visualize the building information modeling (BIM) data of buildings in a larger urban context, making for more realistic construction projects.

 History and releases

-Developer
+Software history

+ArcGIS CityEngine, originally named Esri CityEngine, was developed at Swiss technology university ETH Zurich by Pascal Mueller, the co-founder and CEO of Procedural Inc. While researching for his PhD at the ETH Computer Vision Lab, Mueller invented a number of techniques for procedural modeling of 3D architecture that make up the foundation of CityEngine.
+CityEngine publicly debuted at the 2001 SIGGRAPH conference; since then, additional research papers have been published that have contributed to CityEngine and its features.
+The first commercial version of CityEngine was released in 2008.
 In 2007, Procedural Inc. was founded and separated from ETH Zurich, the top-ranking technology university in Switzerland.
-In the summer of 2011, Procedural Inc. was acquired by Esri Inc. and became Esri R&D Center Zurich, continually studying in the fields of computer graphics, computer vision, software engineering, finance, marketing, and business.
+In the summer of 2011, Procedural Inc. was acquired by Esri Inc., becoming Esri R&D Center Zurich.
+Esri CityEngine was renamed to ArcGIS CityEngine in June 2020 to officially make it a part of the ArcGIS software suite.

-Software

-ArcGIS CityEngine (renamed from Esri CityEngine in June 2020) was developed at ETH Zurich by the original author Pascal Mueller, co-founder and CEO of Procedural Inc. During his PhD research at ETH Computer Vision Lab, Mueller invented a number of techniques for procedural modeling of 3D architectural content, which make up the foundation of CityEngine.
-Since CityEngine's public debut at the 2001 SIGGRAPH conference, additional research papers have contributed to featuring CityEngine.
-In 2008, the first commercial version of CityEngine was released by the Swiss company Procedural Inc. and was used by professionals in urban planning, architecture, visualization, game development, entertainment, GIS, archeology, and cultural heritage.